leggedrobotics/qed-splatter/README.md

 ## Pruning Extension

-The pruning extension provides tools to reduce the number of Gaussians to increase the rendering speed.
-There are two main types of pruner available.
-Soft pruner reduce the number of Gaussians during training.
-Hard pruner are a post processing tool which can be used after training.
-Each pruner computes a pruning score to rank the importance of Gaussians.
-The least important are pruned.
+The pruning extension provides tools to reduce the number of Gaussians in order to improve rendering speed.
+There are two main types of pruners available:

+- **Soft pruners** gradually reduce the number of Gaussians during training.
+- **Hard pruners** are post-processing tools applied after training is complete.

+Each pruner computes a *pruning score* to evaluate the importance of individual Gaussians.
+The least important Gaussians are then removed.

-Currently two scripts are usable: RGB_hard_pruner and depth_hard_pruner.
+Currently, two hard pruning scripts are available: `rgb_hard_pruner` and `depth_hard_pruner`.

 ### RGB_hard_pruner
 This pruner uses RGB loss to compute a pruning score to do hard pruning.